dadwic/PageZilla/site/docs/api/useEditor.md

         ["canRedo", "() => boolean", "Returns true if redo is possible"] ]]
     ]],
     ["inContext", "boolean", "Returns false if the component is rendered outside of the &lt;Editor /&gt;.
-This is useful if you are designing a general component that you also wish to use outside of Craft.js."], ["...collected", "Collected", "The collected values returned from the collector"] ]
+This is useful if you are designing a general component that you also wish to use outside of PageZilla."], ["...collected", "Collected", "The collected values returned from the collector"] ]
   ]